bobbyromeo/mypihc/README.md

 1) If you want to use a 433Mhz TX/RX RF module (OPTIONAL)

 A 433Mhz TX/RX module will permit you to control wireless remote control electrical outlets via this interface.
-The more difficult aspects of this setup is capturing the specific codes for your particalar mode.
+The more difficult aspects of this setup is capturing the specific codes for your particular mode.
 Please see my blog post (above) for a way to capture these codes.

 (Cheap transmitter/receiver: http://www.ebay.ca/itm/5pcs-433Mhz-RF-transmitter-and-receiver-kit-for-Arduino-/251673838721?pt=LH_DefaultDomain_0&hash=item3a98ee0481)